top of page

 3. MyHeritage

-These three family trees and record collections sites immediately come to mind.
+These three family trees and record collection sites immediately come to mind.
 There are others, but that’s a good start.

 Try genealogically related sites:

-Some websites focus on particular aspects of genealogy such as gravestones, newspaper, and military records.
+Some websites focus on particular aspects of genealogy, such as gravestones, newspapers, and military records.
 Consider the following:

 Investigate the collections of Societies and Libraries